 Child Injury Prevention

-The pages on this website aim to provide parents, carers and practitioners with all the evidence based information, guidance and tools to enhance the safety of children and young people in South Gloucestershire.
+The pages on this website aim to provide practitioners with evidence based information, guidance and tools to support families and enhance the safety of children and young people in South Gloucestershire.

 Information and links to further information relating to specific causes of injury can be found on the Child Injury Prevention pages for parents/carers.

 Home Fire Safety – This free training which will take around 1 hour 15 minutes, aims to help practitioners understand the risk and dangers of fire for those most vulnerable.
 It will cover topics including; cooking practices, hoarding, candles and smoking safety, electrical safety and how to make a referral into AF&RS.
 Training is held virtually via Microsoft Teams, and tickets are booked via Eventbrite.
 Fire Safety: Practitioner Training Sessions – Avon Fire & Rescue Service